Check back here regularly to find out what's going on at First Baptist Church, Belmar...

 First Baptist Church ended Black History Month this year appropriately, participating in two services and dressed for the occasion!

 First, Minister Edward Robinson preached a call to service...
 "Are You Ready"!
-It was insightful and thought provoking!
-Then as it our custom to celebrate the upcoming birthdays on the Fourth Sunday of the month before; cakes and other sweets were served downstairs in the Dining Hall.
+It was insightful and thought-provoking!
+Then as it is our custom to celebrate the upcoming birthdays on the Fourth Sunday of the month before; cakes and other sweets were served downstairs in the Dining Hall.
 All organized by Sis.
 Adell Daugherty.

 Honoring our own!

 The Fabulous Five!
 Standing: Sis.
 Barbara Putney.
 Seated l to r: Sis.
 Kathy Brown, Sis.
 Joy Goddard, Sis.
 Deloris Daniel and Sis.
 Emily Boone.

 Whether you call them, “Seasoned Members, Senior Members, Mothers of the Church or what we here at First Baptist Church like to call them… “The Fabulous Five”, we are thrilled to call them family!

 FBC hosted a special dinner on Feb 7, 2020 to honor these great women of the church to show them how much we truly love them.
 Sis.
 Emily Boone, Sis.
 Kathy Brown, Sis.
 Deloris Daniel, Sis.
 Joy Goddard and Sis.
 Barbara Putney have been members of FBC for many many years and they have seen steady progress and great changes during their time here.
 They have been a part of the ebb and flow the church from the earlier days of its existence.
 They have witnessed leadership changes, membership changes, the near destruction by Super Storm Sandy and the regrouping and continuing growth we are experiencing now.
 And through it all, they have watched the hand of God in every aspect.